rism-digital/rism.info/_posts/en/2025-03/2025-03-13-rism-online-winter-2025-update.md

 ## About RISM Online

-[RISM Online](https://rism.online){:blank} is the pre-eminent search interface for the Répertoire International des Sources Musicales project.
+[RISM Online](https://rism.online){:blank} is a search interface for the Répertoire International des Sources Musicales.
 We serve over 30,000 users each month, helping people around the globe find the music they need in the libraries around the world.
 Our records are updated every day from the latest additions and updates from RISM cataloguers.
 We also index and integrate records from high-quality external databases such as the Digital Image Archive of Medieval Music and the Cantus Database.

 Comments and feedback are always welcome at [feedback@rism.online](mailto:feedback@rism.online){:blank}.